The Unauthorized memoirs of Sam Smith

 So there was no resistance from me when, in 1949, my parents announced that the whole family was going to Mexico by train.
 There would be eight of us -- my parents, Nannie, and the children -- as well as 35 pieces of luggage.
 Nor was there any argument a few years later when the success of this trip led my parents to plan a similar trek to Guatemala.

 My father had started an export-import business and had an interest in a lumbering operation high in the mountains halfway between Puerto Barrios and Guatemala City.
 His partner was an ex-Marine named Ward Stevens who wore an Australian bush hat and claimed to have killed Somoza's brother and was, for me, a soldier of fortune who had walked straight out of a radio mystery and into my parent's library.

-In 1951, armed with even more luggage (and with a new sister but without my brother who was studying abroad) we commenced our joint tour-inspection trip via train to Miami, a ship to Cuba and a United Fruit freighter to Puerto Barrios, the east coast port of Guatemala.
+In 1951, armed with even more luggage (and with a new sister but without my brother who was studying abroad) we commenced our joint tour-inspection trip via train to Miami, ship to Cuba and United Fruit freighter to Puerto Barrios, the east coast port of Guatemala.